clarktrimble/ba-blog/content/blog/continuous-duty-cli/index.md

 }
 ```

-Notice the stack trace smooshed into the error string.
+Notice the stack trace smooshed into the error string; another big time-saver!
-This is another big time-saver whence troubleshooting.
+Would be nice for the trace to go into its own field though, yeah?

 ### Redaction

 Logging of secrets (for example, a password or token), is officially not a good idea.
-Redacting them from logs, and any other output, is good in that you can see that they are present, but without disclosing the secret itself.
+Redacting them from logs, and any other output, is good in that you can see they are present, but without disclosing the secret itself.

 Search for "-redacted-" on this page to see some examples.
-Conversly "5BWHV" (shhhhh!) is nowhere to be found.
+Conversely "5BW" (shhhhh!) is nowhere to be found.
-Take it easy, only a small fragment to an inaccessible throw-away dev server :)
+Easy now, it's a small fragment of a big password for an inaccessible throw-away dev server; should be ok? :)

 ### Transport

-Segueing from what to log, a quick note on how.
+Segueing from what to log .. ; a quick note on how.

 In the era of containerization, we can leave transport to the infrastructure and simply emit logs to stdout or stderr.
-Only when this really won't work should we think of adding the complexity of logging to the network from within.
+Only when this really won't work should we think of adding the complexity of logging to the network from within the application.

+Another benefit is the way this approach pushes us to deploy utilities to prod.
+Should things go horribly awry, it's better to have left a tidy change management trail.

 ## Configuration

 ### Via the Environment

-This works well in an industrial setting generally and no less so for a CLI.
+This works well in an industrial setting generally and no less so for a command-line application.
 See my post [Encapsulated Environmental Configuration](/blog/encapsulated-env-cfg/) and/or The Twelve-Factor App's [page](https://12factor.net/config) for more detail.

-Envconfig can be a tiny bit awkward when invoking a CLI manually, but quite workable none-the-less.
+Environmental configuration can be a tiny bit awkward or unfamiliar when invoking manually, but quite workable nonetheless.

+Here I show:
+ - loading a configuration into the environment
+ - overriding dry-run while asking for a config-dump via flag
-Here I show loading a configuration into the environment, overriding dry-run, and the resulting sanity-check output with flag:
+ - and the resulting sanity-check output

 ```bash
 ~/proj/ztbus$ . etc/ztb-secret.sh